bradleysigma/tirules/questions.md

 ### Crash Landing
 - Can Nekro play _Crash Landing_ if they have remaining infantry participating in the space combat by the effect of the _Alastor_?

+### Diplomatic Pressure
+- When _Diplomatic Pressure_ is played, can the target player perform a transaction?
+What if they're trying to buy the use of a _Sabotage_?
+If so, what if that _Sabotage_ gets cancelled by a Watcher?

 ### Exchange Program
 - Does each player propose where the infantry will be placed before either players agree, or do players first agree to have an infantry placed somewhere, sight unseen?

 ### Extreme Duress
 - How does this interact with _Coup D'etat_?
+- Should a player not wish to perform a strategic action, can they perform (or begin performing) the component action of an action card before discarding all of their action cards?
+- If so, can they spend their trade goods to pay a cost on that action card (e.g. _Focused Research_, _Impersonation_, _Mercenary Contract_, _Overrule_, _Pirate Fleet_, _Plagiarize_, or _Strategize_) before giving the other player their trade goods?
+- This would also apply to some other component actions, such as _Deorbit Barrage_, _Enigmatic Device_, _Executive Order_, _Imperial Seal_, _JR-XS455-O_, _Mercenaries for Hire_, _Perfect Synthesis_, _Sling Relay_, _Ultrasonic Emitter_, or Umbat
+- It would also apply in reverse for some different other component actions, such as _The Codex_, _Dynamis Core_, _Erwan's Covenant_, _Executive Order_, _Exploration Probe_, _Guild of Spies_, _Imperial Seal_, _Impersonation_, _Industrial Initiative_, Kan Kip Rel, _Mageon Implants_, _Mining Initiative_, _Multiverse Shift_, _Polymorphic Algorithm_, _Production Biomes_, _Scuttle_, _Spy_, or _Uprising_.
+- Similarly, if they perform a tactical action, are they able to use their action cards during the action, and are they able to spend their trade goods in the **Production** step?
+- In general, is the penalty applied at the start or end of the non-strategic action?
+- If it is at the end of the action, what happens if the player who played _Extreme Duress_ (or the active player) is eliminated during that action?
+- Can a player resolve a transaction after _Extreme Duress_ is played but before they pay the penalty?
+For example, to give all their trade goods to a different player, and potentially their action cards, if they're Hacan?
+What if they're trying to buy the use of a _Sabotage_?
+If so, what if that _Sabotage_ gets cancelled by a Watcher?

 ### Lie In Wait
 - Say two players make a deal for one of them to play an action card.
 Previously, this would have been a binding deal.
 How does _Lie In Wait_ interact with this?